 Some customers may try to cheat your promotions using fake or duplicate email addresses.
 Here’s how to guard against mail fraud:

 To stop email fraudsters, you can integrate third-party email intelligence tools, like AtData.
-Their system flags new or suspicious emails, especially from disposable domains, by analyzing:
+Their system flags new or suspicious emails, especially from disposable domains.

 Beyond email, AtData can pair signals like IP address, name/address matches, and phone validation to detect fake multi-account activity.
 Flagging disposable emails or those with no behavioral footprint is one of the simplest ways to reduce promo abuse and protect revenue.